symonk/concurrency-in-go/README.md

  > [!Note]
  > Go uses the fork-join model of concurrency.

+ > [!Caution]
+ > Time.Sleep does NOT create a join point, avoid attempting to use it as one.

   - TODO: Insert visual of the fork join concurrency model here.

 -----